Updated October 28, 2019

-While it is not obtainable for all types of injuries it is important to know this type of recovery is available for more seriously injured persons that cannot return to work for a longer period of time.
+While it is not attainable for all types of injuries, it is important to know this type of recovery is available for more seriously injured persons that cannot return to work for a longer period of time.

 IMPAIRED EARNING CAPACITY

 Impaired earning capacity can also include a person’s chance of promotion or transfer to a hiring paying job.
 If a person missed out on a promotion because of absence from work, then a claim for impaired earning capacity can be made.
-Another situation is if he or she is unable to move to a higher paying job because of a physical disability caused by his or her injury.
-It is important to know this sort of impairment must be related to a specific situation, and not mere speculation of a better paying position.
+Another situation is if they are unable to move to a higher paying job because of a physical disability caused by their injury.
+It is important to know that this sort of impairment must be related to a specific situation, and not mere speculation of a better paying position.
 It must be shown that a specific position was available and, if not for the injury, the person would have very likely been able to achieve the position based on their capabilities and qualifications.
 Mere speculation that one will not be able to obtain a promotion or better job in the future because of injury is not sufficient in this case.